All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Warm-up: new proof of EPPA for graphs

 \subsection{Proofs}

-Both of the proofs in this section are only an explicit verification that our constructions work as expected. \begin{lemma} $\theta$ is an automorphism of $\str B$ extending $\varphi$.
-In other words, $\str B$ is an EPPA-witness for $\str A$. \end{lemma} \begin{proof} Observe that the function $\theta^{-1}\colon B\to B$ defined as where
+Both proofs in this section are only an explicit verification that our constructions work as expected. \begin{lemma} $\widetilde{\varphi}$ is an automorphism of $\str B$ extending $\varphi$.
+In other words, $\str B$ is an EPPA-witness for $\str A$. \end{lemma} \begin{proof} Clearly, $\hat\varphi$ has an inverse $\hat\varphi^{-1}$.
+Observe also that the function $f^{-1}_x$ defined as